Office for Budget Responsibility: Oversight Board

 The OBR's Oversight Board ensures that effective arrangements are in place to provide assurance on risk management, governance and internal control.
-It consists of the three members of the BRC plus two non-executive members, Bronwyn Curtis OBE and Sir Christopher Kelly.
+It consists of the three members of the BRC plus two non-executive members, Dame Susan Rice and Baroness Sarah Hogg.

 Advisory Panel

 The OBR's Advisory Panel of economic and fiscal experts meets regularly to advise the OBR on its work programme and analytical methods.
 Currently members come from the Bank of England, the Institute for Fiscal Studies, academia, and other bodies.

 Permanent staff of the OBR

-The BRC are supported in their work by the OBR’s permanent staff of 31 civil servants, led by Steve Farrington.
+The BRC are supported in their work by the OBR’s permanent staff of 52 civil servants, led by Laura Gardiner.
 The staff work in teams covering: